berkeley-dsep-infra/hubploy/README.md

 options:
   -h, --help        show this help message and exit -d, --debug       Enable tool debug output (not including helm debug).
   -D, --helm-debug  Enable Helm debug output.
 This is not allowed to be used in a CI environment due to secrets being displayed in plain text, and the script will exit.
-To enable this option, set a local environment varible HUBPLOY_LOCAL_DEBUG=true
+To enable this option, set a local environment variable HUBPLOY_LOCAL_DEBUG=true
   -v, --verbose     Enable verbose output.
 ```